anfnl/anfnl.github.io/_pages/cv.md

 * Theological language and epistemology of belief
 * Contemporary theology and philosophy of religion
+* Personal identity
 * Mysticism and religious experience
-* Relationships between theology and social sciences
+* Theology and social sciences
 * Beliefs and Politics

 ## Visiting Positions